kubewarden/high-risk-service-account-policy/README.md

 Kubernetes authorization API allow cluster operators to define multiple authorizers (or authorization plugins).
 Each one can have different results.
-And to reflect this the `SubjectAccessReviewStatus` (which is the data returned when a `SubjectAccessReview` is created) has two fields express all the possibles results.
+And to reflect this, the `SubjectAccessReviewStatus` (which is the data returned when a `SubjectAccessReview` is created) has two fields express all the possibles results.
 The fields are `allowed` and `denied`.

-The authorization plugins can:

-- allow an operation.
-This means that the `SubjectAccessReviewStatus` returned by it will have the `allowed` set to `true` and `denied: false`.
-Any other authorizaiton plugin will be ignored

-- deny the operation.
-This means that the `SubjectAccessReviewStatus` returned by it will have `denied: true` and `allowed: false`.
-This will short-circuit the authorization flow and reject the operation.
-Any other authorizaiton plugin will be ignored

-- no decision.
-In this case the plugin does not have a final decision to allow or deny the operation.
-Therefore, both `allowed` and `denied` fields are set to `false`.
-  This give the opportunity to other plugins to evaluate the operation.

-In summary, the `denied` field is used to short-circuit the authorization flow.
+The `denied` field is used to short-circuit the authorization flow.
 This means that, if any plugin return it `denied: true`, the authorization immediately forbid the request.
 And the `allowed` fields is to allow an operation right away.
 However, if the plugin does not allow or deny the request, but it wants to give the opportunity to other plugins to authorize, it returns `denied: false` or unset and return `allowed:false`.

 These are the possible outcome after all the authorization plugins run: